-Kylie Vanderbeek joins her family at Steps on Stage as our front desk assistant, office manager, company manager, assistant instructor, substitute instructor and private instructor.
+Kylie Vanderbeek joins her family at Steps on Stage as our behind the scenes assistant.
+Currently living in Florida, she helps manage accounts and the social media platform.
 Kylie brings a wealth of knowledge and expertise in management.
 She works well with others while providing leadership and guidance.
 When Kylie is not at Steps on Stage, she is pursuing a career as a hair stylist.
 She has a thriving business.
 We are so fortunate to have her.

 Kaylah Valler is 18 years old and currently enrolled at Johnston Community College seeking to further her education in early childhood development.
 At 3 years old, her family moved to North Carolina from Boston, Massachusetts.
 Her mother enrolled her in dance shortly thereafter.
 Kaylah danced recreationally until the age of 7, and began dancing competitively at the age of 8 until the age of 18 years old.
 While competing Kaylah worked under a very diverse group of instructors and genres ranging from ballet to jazz, tap, clogging, contemporary, lyrical, hip hop, musical theatre, and acro.
 For 10 years she competed in three regional competitions per year, and in 2016 competed on the national level in Savannah, G.A.
 In June of 2019, she performed in a showcase on The World’s Stage in Epcot, and danced in a parade on Main Street USA in Disney’s Magic Kingdom.
 Kaylah has also been working with children since 2016 at Langleys Gymnastics in Angier, NC.
 In 2018, she began her employment with Dream Gymnastics in Garner, N.C.